captainsafia/legit/README.md

 ### Available Licenses

-legit currently supports a limited subset of licenses, listed below.
-In order to add a license, submit a pull request that contains a template of the license inside the `licenses` directory with the strings `[user]` and `[year]` used to denote where thoe parameters should be inserted.

-#### Currently Supported Licenses
-- MIT (mit)
-- Mozilla Public License 2.0 (mpl2)
-- Apache License 2.0 (apache2)
-- GNU Affero General Public License 3.0 (agpl3)
-- ISC License (isc)
+legit uses SPDX license IDs and definitions as a backend, therefore all [SPDX licenses](https://spdx.org/licenses/) are supported.

+Additionally, it allows to replace placeholders in the license text with command-line options; placeholders are defined by [license-placeholders.yml](license-placeholders.yml).

+### Known issues

+- placeholder list is hardcoded (`user`,`year`,`oneline`), should be parametric
+- add more items in [license-placeholders.yml](license-placeholders.yml)
+- make `license-placeholders.yml` url configurable
+- allow to resolve `license-placeholders.yml` with a file-system path
+- placeholders including `'` character don't work